LIVENlab/enbios/README.md

 ENBIOS is developed by the [LIVENlab](https://livenlab.org/), a research lab of the the [SosteniPra](https://www.sostenipra.cat/) Research group, at [ICTA-UAB](https://www.uab.cat/icta/).

-The first verion was built in collaboration with the Technical Institute of the Canary Islands ([ITC](https://www.itccanarias.org/web/es/)) and based on the Nexus Information System developed within the Horizon 2020 project [MAGIC-nexus](https://magic-nexus.eu/) and the LCA-MuSIASEM integration protocol developed in the Marie Curie project [IANEX](https://cordis.europa.eu/project/id/623593).
+A first prototype was built by Rafa Nebot in collaboration with the Technical Institute of the Canary Islands ([ITC](https://www.itccanarias.org/web/es/)) and based on the Nexus Information System developed within the Horizon 2020 project [MAGIC-nexus](https://magic-nexus.eu/) and the LCA-MuSIASEM integration protocol developed in the Marie Curie project [IANEX](https://cordis.europa.eu/project/id/623593).
 This early development was funded by wthe